-What is it?
-The purchase/sale agreement is essentially the final version of the purchase offer and it is a binding contract between the buyer and the seller.
+The purchase agreement is essentially the final version of the purchase offer, including the final sale price, terms of the deal, closing date, earnest money amount, contingencies, and other elements of the sale.
+It is a binding contract between the buyer and the seller.

 How can you get it?
-Usually the buyer’s agent will write up the purchase/sale agreement.
-If the buyer doesn’t have an agent, it will likely be on you to provide a purchase/sale agreement.
-In that case, your best bet is to work with a real estate attorney to draft one up.
+Sometimes the buyer’s agent will write up the purchase agreement.
+If the buyer doesn’t have an agent — or you’re in a state that prevents the buyer’s agent from representing both parties in a home sale — it will likely be on you to provide a purchase agreement.
+In that case, your best bet is to work with a real estate attorney, low-commission agent, or transaction coordinator to draft one.

-What is it?
 A seller disclosure form lists known defects or negative conditions about the property.
-Disclosures generally include things like lead-based paint, asbestos, or environmental hazards like spilled oil or toxic chemicals.

 How can you get it?
-Download free U.S. and state disclosure forms for FSBO sellers here!
+We’ve compiled a list of free U.S. and state disclosure forms.

 Home inspection report

-Why do you need it?
-Once you and the buyer have a purchase agreement in place, the buyer will usually want to have the property inspected.
 Issues uncovered by the inspection could bring both parties back to the negotiating table.
-The buyer may want to renegotiate the sale price, for example, or want you to cover the costs of repairs for any defects uncovered during the inspection.
+The buyer may want to renegotiate the sale price, for example, or want you to cover the cost of repairs for any defects uncovered during the inspection.

 How can you get it?
-Usually the buyer finds and pays for the home inspection.
+Usually the buyer pays for the home inspection.

-What is it?
-The appraisal report details the fair market value of your home.
-The appraiser’s report will include details and photos about the property, similar properties they compared it to (often called “comps”), and the process the appraiser used to arrive at a final number.
+The appraiser’s report includes details and photos about the property, similar properties the appraiser compared it to (often called “comps”), and the process the appraiser used to arrive at a final number.

 Other FSBO documents you may need

 - Contingency removal form: This FSBO document lists the pre-conditions of the sale, such as an inspection or appraisal.
-While it is only required in California, it does help speed the process along elsewhere.
-But if you opt against using a contingency removal form and you’re outside of California, don’t worry — contingencies automatically expire after a set time, or after their conditions are satisfied.
-Contingencies are often included in a section of the purchase offer form.
+While it is required only in California, it can help speed up the selling process elsewhere.
+But if you opt against using a contingency removal form and you’re outside of California, don’t worry — contingencies automatically expire after a set time or after their conditions are satisfied.

 |📋 FSBO document||❓What is it?|